AdamISZ/3roundmusig4fun/README.md

 If you want to play with this, for example if you're trying to understand the mechanics of how MuSig concretely works, or if, like me, you're interested in experimenting with signature adaptors (which are now fully possible on Bitcoin), then this repo might be of interest, especially if you're still in a learning stage.
 If you want to do real world work though, there isn't much of interest here, mostly because the underlying crypto operations are being done in an unsafe way in Python.

+Here is a 7.5 minute video of what running the code actually does: https://www.youtube.com/watch?v=YhH2zqkJK_w ; culminating in a spending event that looks like a normal p2tr (keypath) spend, like [this](https://mempool.space/signet/tx/5e21e25cfb7d447536c49950ce412b91f0a9a4ec44fd416a66a041eb6ccfa149).

 ### Before we begin: how does MuSig work at all?

 Those who can, should read the papers: